 Section 18.01 SICK LEAVE ACCRUAL.
-Regular full-time employees shall accrue ninety (90) hours [twelve (12) days] of paid sick leave per calendar year at the rate of seven and one-half (7.5) hours [one (1) day] per month.
-Regular part-time employees regularly working thirty (30) hours or more per week shall accrue paid sick leave at the rate of seven (7.0) hours per month.
-Employees working thirty (30) hours or less per week will accrue one (1) hour for every thirty (30) hours worked in accordance with the San Francisco Paid Sick Leave ordinance.
+Regular full-time employees working thirty-seven and one-half (37.5) hours or more per week shall accrue ninety (90) hours [twelve (12) days] of paid sick leave per calendar year at the rate of seven and one-half (7.5) hours [one (1) day] per month.
+Regular full-time employees regularly working thirty (30) to less than thirty-seven and one-half (37.5) hours per week shall accrue paid sick leave at the rate of seven (7.0) hours per month.
+Employees working less than thirty (30) hours per week will accrue one (1) hour for every thirty (30) hours worked in accordance with the San Francisco Paid Sick Leave ordinance.